C0ZEN/Cogeo/README.md

 **Cozen library :**

 We created the [cozen](https://bitbucket.org/C0ZEN/cozen) library at first to (re)create a lot of web components.
-This library handle translations and themes.
+This library handle translations, themes and app configuration.
 Plus, it give us a lot of generic services, filters and methods to increase the modularity for our apps.

 **Available translations :**